EvgeniiaEshkina/BI/README.md

 # Data_Visualisation
-This repository contains projects made usein BI tools.
+This repository contains projects made using BI tools.